0x09/resdet/README.md

 resdet can provide significantly more accurate results if detection is performed in the same colorspace the image was originally resized in.
 If an image might have been resized in a linear light colorspace before being converted to a non-linear colorspace such as sRGB, it's worth attempting detection in linear light as well.

-Here is an example that uses ImageMagick's `convert` command to convert the colorspace to linear RGB and provide the increased precision result to resdet using the portable floatmap format:
+Here is an example that uses ImageMagick to convert the colorspace to linear RGB and provide the increased precision result to resdet using the portable floatmap format:

 ```
-convert image.png -colorspace RGB pfm:- | resdet -t image/x-portable-floatmap -
+magick image.png -colorspace RGB pfm:- | resdet -t image/x-portable-floatmap -
 ```

 ### Video